 Within about two weeks, you’ll begin to see the new grass coming up.
 You’ll also see some bare spots, which you’ll want to add seed to by hand and cover with some peat moss to fill in.
 After about a month the new grass will be able to stand up to mowing.
 Set your mower to a higher setting, leaving about 2 to 3-inches of blade height on the grass.
 After this initial cut, you can go back to your usual mowing height.

 - Late Spring (April-June) – Weeds are most actively growing around this time.
-A weed and feed fertilizer helps prevent weeds off your turf.
+A weed and feed fertilizer help prevent weeds off your turf.